The Driller Killer

-The Driller Killer (also known as Driller Killer) is a 1979 American black comedy slasher film directed by Abel Ferrara and starring Ferrara (credited as Jimmy Laine), Carolyn Marz, Baybi Day, and Harry Schultz.
-The plot concerns Reno Miller, a struggling artist in New York City, turning insane from stress and killing derelicts with a power drill.
+The Driller Killer (also known as Driller Killer) is a 1979 American black comedy slasher film directed, edited by, and starring Abel Ferrara, from a screenplay by Nicholas St. John.
+It was Ferrara's first mainstream feature film, following his 1976 pornographic film 9 Lives of a Wet Pussy.
+The plot concerns Reno Miller (played by Ferrara, under the pseudonym 'Jimmy Laine'), a struggling artist in New York City, turning insane from stress and killing derelicts with a power drill.

-The film was particularly controversial in the United Kingdom, where the graphic cover art of its 1982 VHS release landed it on a list of "video nasties" that were banned under the Video Recordings Act 1984.
+In the United Kingdom, the graphic cover art of its 1982 VHS release landed it on a list of "video nasties" that were banned under the Video Recordings Act 1984.
 An edited version was later granted an 18 certificate and released in 1999, and a full uncut version was approved by the BBFC in 2002.

-On June 10, 2010, it was re-released as video on demand (VOD).
-The film is now in the public domain.
+Due to a lack of proper copyright registration on its initial release, The Driller Killer is in the public domain.